soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### Investigation entities page

-By clicking the Entities tab, we are taken to a view that shows all the machines identified as part of the investigation.
+When you click the Entities tab, you go to a view that shows all the machines identified as part of the investigation.
 On this tab we can see the investigated entities.
 We can see details of the types of entities, such as emails, clusters, IP’s, users et al. How many were analyzed, and the threats associated with each.

 IMAGE

-From this view, you have several options.
+On this page, you have several options.
 •	You can see a visual overview of the investigation entities and threats found.
 •	You can click on an entity to activate a flyout view that into the related entity detail.